HHS/meshrdf/README.md

 The conversion scripts are:

-* convert-all.sh - For unix, this shell script will brute-force convert each of the three main MeSH XML files into RDF N-Triples format, and put the results into the *out* directory
+* mesh-xml2rdf.sh - For unix, this shell script will brute-force convert each of the three main MeSH XML files into RDF N-Triples format, and put the results into the *out* directory
-* convert-all.bat - This does the same thing, but can be run from Windows.
+* mesh-xml2rdf.bat - This does the same thing, but can be run from Windows.
-* convert-all.pl - [To do: fix this to work with the MESHRDF_HOME env. var.]
+* mesh-xml2rdf.pl - [To do: fix this to work with the MESHRDF_HOME env. var.]
   This Perl script takes a completely different approach, that is useful for doing the conversions on less-powerful machines.
 It first chops up each of the input XML files into manageable sized chunks, and then runs each chunk through the